loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

     and thus we always pad to an address space of 8.

     The reason padding is needed is because most, if not all, computer architectures assume that memory is stored in an aligned way.
+If a value consists of 8 bytes, it needs to be stored on an address divisible by 8, if its 4 bytes, the address needs to be divisible by 4, and so on and so forth.
 While x86-64 allows unalligned memory interactions for some instructions, this is often heavily discouraged because it can potentially harm performance, as it potentially requires more clock cycles, and can hurt the memory sections cache friendlines.